 Among her many commitments to professional organizations, Haley has served on the Healthcare and Wellness Advisory Council for Interior Design magazine.
 She has a particular affinity for design of products within the healthcare environment and has actively participated in product development with manufacturers over the span of her career, seeking well designed products that meet the rigors of the therapeutic environment.
 Her role as advisor blends her knowledge on healthcare trends and standards with a focus on designing for wellness across all industry sectors.

 Haley’s passion and values in her professional career transpose to her personal philanthropy where she maintains strong ties back to her community.
-She is a volunteer trustee, as well as the clerk of the long-range planning committee for a Continuing Care Retirement Community (CCRC) where her grandparents had once been residents.
+She is a volunteer trustee, as well as the current board president for 600 resident Continuing Care Retirement Community (CCRC) where her grandparents had once been residents.